Big Brother (franchise): Secret missions

-Secret missions are a common element of the show since their introduction during the sixth UK series.
+Secret missions are a common element of the show since their introduction during the sixth British series.
 During these missions, one or more housemates are set a task from Big Brother with the reward of luxuries for the household and/or a personal reward if the task is successful.
 Some versions of Big Brother have secret tasks presented by another character who lives in plain sight of the housemate.
 Such characters include Marsha the Moose (from BB Canada) and Surly the Fish (from BB Australia).

 The third Belgian season introduced a mole.
 This housemate was given secret missions by Big Brother.

+The sixth Australian season featured The Insider.
+Voted on by Australia, the Housemates deemed "The Most Competitive" had to complete secret missions tasked by Big Brother in order to win immunity from Nomination Voting and hence, Eviction.
+Failure in a mission would result in Automatic Nomination.

-The eighth US season introduced "America's Player", where a selected house guest must complete various tasks (determined by public vote) in secret for the duration of their stay in the house in exchange for a cash reward.
-It was repeated in the tenth US season for a week.
-The eleventh US season featured Pandora's Box, in which the winning head of household was tempted to open a box, with unintended consequences for the house.
-The twelfth US season featured a saboteur, who entered the house to wreak havoc with tasks suggested by viewers.
-The sixteenth US season featured "Team America", in which 3 houseguests were selected to work as a team to complete tasks (determined by public voting) for a cash reward; this continued for the entire season despite the eviction of a team member.
+The eighth American season introduced "America's Player", where a selected house guest must complete various tasks (determined by public vote) in secret for the duration of their stay in the house in exchange for a cash reward.
+It was repeated in the tenth American season for a week.
+The eleventh American season featured Pandora's Box, in which the winning head of household was tempted to open a box, with unintended consequences for the house.
+The twelfth American season featured a saboteur, who entered the house to wreak havoc with tasks suggested by viewers.
+The sixteenth American season featured "Team America", in which 3 houseguests were selected to work as a team to complete tasks (determined by public voting) for a cash reward; this continued for the entire season despite the eviction of a team member.

 The fourth Argentine series added a telephone in the living room.
 This telephone rang once a week for ten seconds, and the person to pick up the receiver was given an order or news from Big Brother (which typically no other housemate could hear).
 The order could be beneficial or detrimental, but a refused order resulted in the nomination for eviction.
 If nobody picked up the call, the whole house would be nominated for eviction.